Enveloppe/obsidian-enveloppe/README.md

 5. Now, run the command to publish: `Upload single current active note`
 6. If everything is good, a PR will be created on your repository and will be automatically merged (this can be disabled if desired!).

 That's it!
-However, there are many options that a simple README cannot cover, so please refer to the documentation for more information. 💕.
+However, there are many options that a simple README cannot cover, so please refer to the documentation for more information 💕.

 ---